Respite care / carer breaks

 Everyone deserves time out.
 You may care for a relative or are in need of care yourself.
 Taking a break from your usual routine can do the world of good.

-This means taking a break from caring.
 What sort of break, and for how long, is up to you.
-You may feel you need to have short regular breaks to:
+As a carer, you may feel you need to have short regular breaks to:

 - enjoy a hobby